What do I need to take into account if I decide to marry or enter into a registered partnership?

 There are a number of things you will need to take into account if you decide to marry or enter into a registered partnership.

 Requirements for marrying or entering into a registered partnership

 If you wish to marry or enter into a registered partnership you will need to comply with the following requirements:

 - You and your partner must be 18 years or older.
-In some cases it may be possible to marry at a younger age.
 You and your partner must not be married to or be in a registered partnership with anyone else.

 - Are you under guardianship?
 You will need the permission of the guardian or the limited jurisdiction judge.

 - The following family members are forbidden to marry each other or enter into a registered partnership with each other: parents and children, grandparents and grandchildren, and brothers and sisters.

 If a couple does not meet the requirements for marrying or entering into a partnership, the Ministry of Justice and Security can grant a dispensation in certain cases.
 For example, if the people who wish to marry are an adopted brother and sister.
 This is called a dispensation to marry.

 Role of the municipality in marriage or registered partnership